e14n/databank-redis/README.md

 * `port`: the port to connect to; default is `6379`.
 * `schema`: the database schema, as described in the Databank README.
 * `database`: integer representing the Redis database to use; default is 0.
+* `checkIndices`: at connect time the driver will check that the non-primary indices (see below) in the database are up-to-date with the values in the schema parameter.
+If not, it tries to build them.
+This can take a loooong time in a big database, so if you want to make it stop, set this parameter to `false`.
+Default is `true`.

 See the main databank package for info on its interface.